Shark Stories

 Betty (R1088)

-Over a period of 8 years, divers captured photos of Betty as she suffered and recovered from a number of injuries.
+Over a period of 13 years, divers have captured photos of Betty and her journeys.
+She has suffered and recovered from a number of injuries.
 Photos told us her story of being hooked multiple times by fishing lines and by being struck by a boat and losing a portion of her tail.
-The final photo of Betty made the community excited, as not only had she dislodged all hooks, and her tail had healed, but she appeared healthy and pregnant!
+The latest photos of Betty made the community excited, as not only had she dislodged all hooks, and her tail had healed, but she appeared healthy and pregnant!

 Photo credit: Rowan Dear